sundials-codes/sundials-download-tracker/INSTRUCTIONS.md

 ## What counts as a download??

-Right now, this just counts the number of times an "asset" on a SUNDIALS GitHub release has been downloaded.
+This counts the number of times an "asset" on a SUNDIALS GitHub release has been downloaded and the number of clones.
 For example, the attached sundials-5.6.1.tar.gz file on the [SUNDIALS 5.6.1 release](https://github.com/LLNL/sundials/releases/tag/v5.6.1) is an asset.

 ## Setup